 As you can see, all of these meetings have a tendency to involve many participants, cover various agenda items and require complex decisions to be made.

 Robert’s Rules of Order won’t work for every meeting in your calendar.
 But, when used in the right situation, it can help ensure everyone has the opportunity to share their ideas and that your meetings stay productive and on track.

 A good way to start?
 Try the Robert’s Order of Rules agenda template with one type of meeting and see if it’s the right fit.
-If not we’ve got a whole library of free agenda templates you can choose from. 😉
+If not we’ve got a lot of meeting agenda examples you can choose from — check out our whole library of over 60 free agenda templates. 😉

 Robert’s Rules of Order meeting agenda template